-“Non-Deferred Share(s)” means a share issued as per rules 35 to 41.
+“Non-Deferred Share(s)” means a share issued as per rules 34 to 40.

-“Officer” includes any president, vice-president, treasurer, assistant treasurer, secretary, other elected Director, member of any committee or servant of the Credit Union, other than an employee appointed by the Board of Directors, but it does not include an auditor appointed by the Credit Union in accordance with the provisions of these Rules.
+“Officer” includes any president, vice-president, treasurer, assistant treasurer, secretary, other elected Director, member of any committee or servant of the Credit Union, including the Chief Executive Officer, other than an employee appointed by the Board of Directors, but it does not include an auditor appointed by the Credit Union in accordance with the provisions of these Rules.

-“Non-Qualifying Member” means those Members outlined in rule 11 of these Rules.
+“Non-Qualifying Member” means those Members outlined in rule 9 of these Rules.